 Eating a small amount of protein such as lean meats, fish, poultry, eggs, milk, or yogurt with each meal (or snack) will help utilise it effectively for muscle building and repair.

 Nutrient timing can be used as a really effective strategy towards training, sports performance and body composition.
 By fully co-ordinating food intake with workouts, you will be able to take advantage of body chemistry and hormonal changes which positively affect your health and results as well as maximising energy storage and output.

-Supplements are not required in order to achieve fat loss or muscle gain goals, nor can they paper over the cracks of a poor nutrition plan.
+Supplements can’t totally paper over the cracks of a poor nutrition plan.
 However they can certainly benefit you in a number of ways;

 - Supplements can help you to achieve your optimum calorie and macro intake